saleor/saleor-docs/README.md

 # Debugging

-In dev mode Docusaurus serve debug page with list of all available routes and config at http://localhost:3000/__docusaurus/debug.
+In dev mode, Docusaurus serves a debug page with a list of all available routes and config at http://localhost:3000/__docusaurus/debug.

 # Full Docusaurus Documentation